ashiq24/BEENE/README.md

       """

 ```
+### Getting BEENE Embedding

+### calculating LISI metric with non-linear embedding

+Lisi is a batch effect estimation metric [Link](https://github.com/immunogenomics/LISI).
+With the **BEENE** package LISI metric can be calculated using non-linear embedding directly from the data.
+The class **beene_model** contains all necessery function implemented

 An example is provided here for calculating LISI metric from data [example_1.py](https://github.com/ashiq24/BEENE/blob/main/beene/example_1.py).
 It is explained below.

 Importing beene package and other required modules for data loading, generation and preprocessing.
 The **beene.py** should in the same folder as your python script.